akim-13/notes/Karnaugh Maps.md

 - **The order of 00, 01, 11 and 10 is important.** Starting from 00, the next binary number is constructed using [Gray code](https://en.wikipedia.org/wiki/Gray_code)^[TODO: Link to week 5 "Data representation".], i.e. only one bit changes.

 - Any adjacent squares of 1s represent a **grouping**.
 For example, a *grouping of 2* squares (see below) shows that the corresponding product terms differ in only one variable (the variable and its negation).
+Only groupings of size $2^n$ are valid.
 Notice that in such case the value of this variable does not affect the resulting value of the formula, hence it can be *eliminated*:

     ![[Attachments/Pasted image 20240206131125.png]]